-Our Telephonics segment designs, develops and manufactures advanced and innovative surveillance and communication products for a broad range of applications for use in varying environments.
+Telephonics designs, develops and manufactures advanced and innovative surveillance and communication products for a broad range of applications for use in varying environments.
 As with many of our programs, system specifications, operational requirements and test requirements are challenging, exacerbated by the need for quick delivery schedules.
-Technical problems encountered and delays in the development or delivery of such products could prevent us from meeting contractual obligations, which could subject us to termination for default.
+Technical problems encountered and delays in the development or delivery of such products, as well as the inherent discretion involved in government approval related to compliance of products supplied under government contracts, could prevent us from meeting contractual obligations, which could subject us to termination for default.
 Under a termination for default, the company is entitled to negotiate payment for undelivered work if the Government requests the transfer of title and delivery of partially completed supplies and materials.
 Conversely, if the Government does not make this request, there is no obligation to reimburse the company for its costs incurred.
 We may also be subject to the repayment of advance and progress payments, if any.
 Additionally, the company may be liable to the Government for any of its excess costs incurred in acquiring supplies and services similar to those terminated for default, and for other damages.
 Should any of the foregoing events occur, it could result in a material adverse effect on our financial position.